 Coquito Paraguayo is similar to Italian Grissini and is a staple of Paraguayan cuisine.
-Its satisfyingly crisp and shattering crust makes it incredibly addictive!
+It's satisfyingly crisp and shattering crust makes it incredibly addictive!

-This easy Coquito Paraguayo makes a lovely, perfect companion to any meal.
 Whether enjoyed with a morning cup of mate cocido or as a standalone snack, the key to its deliciousness is baking it until it's perfectly toasted for the perfect crunch.

 For more Paraguayan-inspired baked goods, check out our Galleta Paraguaya, Galleta Cuartel, Pan de Maiz con Queso, and Pan de Maiz.🥖